If you have an outbreak of Covid at the home can I still visit?

 Whilst we understand this is a very worrying time for you we can assure you that our residents are being looked after to the highest of standards.
 We would inform you if the home has a confirmed case of COVID-19.

 How do we isolate in a care home and prevent the resident from deteriorating emotionally and physically?

 Our Director of Memory Care and Activities has provided guidance to all our homes on supporting residents to keep well while in their room.
-This includes a ‘My Isolation Plan’ for every resident, detailing the resident’s routine of preferred meaningful activities in order to provide a sense of purpose.
+This includes a plan’ for every resident, detailing the resident’s routine of preferred meaningful activities in order to provide a sense of purpose.
 Activities are planned to support some physical action with chair-based exercises; window-based activities for maximum access to daylight and sunshine and also a range of stimulating 1:1 activities.
 The care teams are also carefully monitoring our residents to recognise any change to their wellbeing, if needed we would not hesitate to support residents with our enhanced visiting protocol.

 Can family members and friends be with residents at end of life?